IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ### Formatting

-When the client sends a `textDocument/formatting`, the server returns a list of `TextEdit`'s.
+When the client sends a `textDocument/formatting` request, the server returns a list of [`TextEdit`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEdit)'s.
 A `TextEdit` is a incremental change, composed of a Range and a String.
 The Client then applies the changes and thus formats the document.